- What standardized tests do you require as part of the application process?

 - Does the admissions office require letters of recommendation?

 - Does the building have handicapped access?

 - How do I get to Nightingale?

 Applicants to Kindergarten and Class I are no longer required to take the ERB as part of the application process, and we request that applicants not send us ERB scores even if they have them.
-The ERB is still required for applicants to Classes II–IV, and applicants to Classes V–XI must take the ISEE or the SSAT.
+Applicants to Classes II–IV must take the ISEE Primary 2–4, and applicants to Classes V–XI must take the ISEE or the SSAT.